om1chael/Airport-Booking-System/README.md

 To add a passenger to a flight
 From the homepage:
 * Select a flight trip from the dropdown menu
+On the flight trip page:
 * Fill in the customer's name and passport
 * Click 'add passenger'
 * If the passenger has been added successfully, a message 'Passenger added' will show

-To reassign the plane on a flight trip
+To reassign the plane for a flight trip
 From the homepage:
 * Select a flight trip from the dropdown menu
+On the flight trip page:
-* Choose a plane from the dropdown menu
+*  choose a plane from the dropdown menu
 * Refresh to show the updated information

 To display the passenger list for a particular flight From the homepage:
 * Select a flight trip from the dropdown menu
+On the flight trip page:
 * Click 'show passengers' to view the list of passengers